ndv99/Iainbot/README.md

 Once you've done that, you can get your bot token, add it to the config file, and then use the portal to invite the bot to a server that you own.
 The bot has code in it to pre-fill the config file with the necessary variables for the bot to work.

+**You'll need to go into the config file (iain.cfg) and add your admin roles to the file.** Example:
+`admin_roles = admin,mod`
+You'll also need to ensure that whoever is configuring the bot has admin permissions.

 ## Bot commands
 Once you're in a server, type `!help` to see a command list.
 You can also type `!help <commandname>` to get more detailed help on that command.

+In order for a bot to assign/unassign roles, you must make sure the bot is of a higher rank in the server than those roles.